PunGy/reroi/README.md

 console.log(Fluid.read(reactive_a)) // 10
 ```

-Due to some nuances how promises work it is absolutely the same, but the concept is indeed the same.
+The concept here is the same.

-You can even write you own `then`, which is normally called `map`.
+You can even make your own `then`, which is normally called `map`.

 ```typescript
 const reactive_a: Reactive<number> = Fluid.val(10)